Scientific Method and Root Cause Analysis

 Root Cause Analysis Method?

 Being an engineer (rather than a scientist), I had a problem with this statement.
-After all, I had done/reviewed thousands of root cause analyses and I had never used the scientific method even once.
+After all, I had done/reviewed thousands of root cause analyses, and I had never used the scientific method even once.
 Was I wrong?
 Is the scientific method really the only answer?
-Is the scientific method even a good answer?
+Is it even a good answer?

 Definition of the Scientific Method